 Drought developed in late May in the central Dakotas and has quickly spread and intensified to cover much of those state as well as eastern Montana and northern Minnesota.
 This is a fairly wet time of the year for the region, especially early in the period, and there are enhanced chances for above-normal precipitation for July-September 2017 as a whole.
 As a result, improvement is the only reasonable forecast, though uncertainty increases slightly toward autumn.
 Farther south, moderate drought recently developed across much of northern Missouri.
 With a few inches of rain anticipated in the near-term, removal is forecast, but uncertainty increases later in the forecast period, particularly with odds somewhat favoring above-normal temperatures July-September 2017 as a whole.

 Confidence is high in the northern Plains; low in northern Missouri.

 Compared to conditions a year ago, there is very little drought coverage in the Southwest, and what exists is significantly reduced in intensity.
 June is a dry time of year and no significant rainfall is expected through the end of the month; however, July-September is a very wet time of year across most of southern Arizona and New Mexico, with over half of annual rainfall typically falling during this 3-month period in the drought areas east of Yuma, AZ.
 Farther west, southern California typically receives little if any monsoonal rainfall, especially outside far southeastern areas.
 The forecast is based entirely on climatology, with improvement expected where the forecast period tends to be wet and modeled soil moisture increases more often than it declines, and persistence anticipated farther west outside the regions typically affected by monsoonal rainfall .

 Confidence for the West is high.

-Confidence is moderate for Hawaii.
+Confidence is high in Alaska and moderate in Hawaii.

-Next Seasonal Outlook issued: May 18, 2017 at 8:30 AM EDT
+Next Seasonal Outlook issued: July 20, 2017 at 8:30 AM EDT